defencedigital/template-repository/README.md

-# Ministry of Justice Template Repository
+# Ministry of Defence Template Repository

-Use this template to [create a repository] with the default initial files for a Ministry of Justice Github repository, including:
+Use this template to [create a repository] with the default initial files for a Ministry of Defence GitHub repository, including:

 * The correct LICENSE
 * Github Action example